Warning: Undefined variable $cat_ids in /home/u348443041/domains/traveltalk.travel/public_html/wp-content/themes/traveltalk/single.php on line 125

 Go to Coron Island north Palawan for some amazing wreckage diving

-Puerto Princesa, a river in a grotto, perfect for honing your diving skills or simply take a boat trip
+Puerto Princesa, a river in a grotto, is perfect for honing your diving skills or simply taking a boat trip

 Tubbataha Reef Natural Park on the UNESCO World Heritage list and top diving site

 The Tubbataha Reef Natural Park is protected by a UNESCO World Heritage status, and you can dive here, but only within a 3 months time window a year from March to June.
 Tubbataha Reef Natural Park was declared a UNESCO World Heritage Site in 1993.
 You find Tubbataha Reef, 81 km (130 miles) fra Palawan.